janebmckenna/milestone-project-1/testing.md

 - HTML

-No errors were returned when passing through the W3C validator
+No errors were returned when passing through the W3C validator, all pages were checked.
 ![W3C Validator result](assets/testing/validator-html.png)

 - CSS